Best Nextiva Alternatives in 2026

 Pricing: $15/user/month (Starter), $23/user/month (Business), $35/user/month (Scale).
 No user minimums.
 Monthly billing available with no annual commitment required.

-Best for: teams of 1-15 people where simplicity and SMS capability matter.
-The most modern UX in the category — remote employees and contractors adapt quickly.
+Ideal for teams of 1-15 people where simplicity and SMS capability matter.
+The most modern UX in the category, remote employees and contractors adapt quickly.

 Dialpad has three products: Talk (business phone), Sales (outbound dialing with coaching), and Support (contact center).
 Each integrates with the others, so a team that starts with Talk can add contact center functionality without switching platforms.